MarufZak/study-logs/understanding-linux-kernel/README.md

   An INode is a data structure that contains metadata about a file, including file type, size, permissions, owner information, timestamps, and pointers to the file’s data blocks on disk.
 It uniquely identifies a file within the filesystem.
 - What is a kernel thread?
   A kernel thread is a privileged process running in kernel space.
 Unlike user processes, kernel threads do not interact directly with users and typically handle low-level tasks required for system operation.
 They are usually created during system startup and terminate when the system shuts down.
+- What is a reentrant kernel?
+  A reentrant kernel allows multiple processes to execute in kernel mode simultaneously.
+This is achieved using reentrant functions (which only modify local variables) or locking mechanisms to ensure only one process executes non-reentrant code at a time.